Let’s add awkward to /etc/hosts

 - We can see right off the bat in our proxy that there is a token that looks similar to a

-shines for me. -
+jwttoken.
+This is whereBurpSuiteshines for me. -

 If you have

-token. - There are a number of ways to use these tokens with attacks.
+- There are a number of ways to use these tokens with attacks.
 I recommend checking out

-attacks. - Anyways we are going to make sure we have a version of
+PortSwigger's Academyon the matter.
+It has some pretty cool scenarios to get your hands wet withjwtattacks. - Anyways we are going to make sure we have a version of

-installed on our host.
+jwt2johninstalled on our host.

 wget https://raw.githubusercontent.com/Sjord/jwtcrack/master/jwt2john.py